-American Legion chartering of Boy Scout units has steadily increased over the years.
-On average, Legion Posts have either chartered or sponsored approximately 2,500 scouting units (Cub Packs, Boy Scout Troops, Varsity Teams, and Venturing Crews) nationwide on an annual basis, totalling over 79,000 BSA registered members.
+American Legion chartering of Scouting units has steadily increased over the years.
+On average, Legion Posts have either chartered or sponsored approximately 2,500 Scouting units (Cub Scout Packs, Scouts BSA Troops, Venturing Crews and Sea Scout Ships) nationwide on an annual basis, totaling over 79,000 BSA registered members.
 This is natural for Legionnaires, who bring their service-learned skills and experiences as veterans to help build character and positive traits in our country’s youth.
 Few other post activities generate more goodwill from the community.

-The American Legion Department of Florida with continued cooperation of its American Legion Post’s, are expecting to sustain its existing BSA charters and steadily increase new BSA chartered units annually.
-During an average year Florida’s program will reach 2,500 young scouts and will expend approximately $65,000 through its chartering and sponsorship of BSA programs.
+The American Legion Department of Florida, with continued cooperation of its American Legion Posts, expects to sustain its existing BSA charters and steadily increase new BSA chartered units annually.
+During an average year Florida’s program will reach 2,500 young scouts and will spend approximately $65,000 through its chartering of units and sponsorship of BSA programs.

-Most American Legion Post homes can accommodate BSA units with a safe, non-alcoholic meeting location on a regular basis or will assist BSA units in finding a suitable area to meet as well as rendezvous points for fund raisers and other community activities.
+Every Legion Post can charter a Scouting unit.
+Even if the Post cannot accommodate BSA units with a safe, alcohol-free and smoke-free meeting location on a regular basis, they can work with the Chartered Organization Representative to assist their BSA units in finding a suitable meeting location, as well as host fund raisers, Scouting activities like flag ceremonies and retirements, and other community activities.